dymmond/sayer/docs/features/settings.md

 * As the fallback configuration if `SAYER_SETTINGS_MODULE` is not defined
 * By components like `sayer.logging` and `rich` terminal integration
-* To bootstrap internal state when settings aren’t user-defined
+* To bootstrap internal state when settings aren't user-defined

 ---